DCPS Budget Process

 School budgets are based on the expected student enrollment count for the upcoming school year.
 This is determined using historical enrollment data and factors that affect enrollment including new housing developments, new schools, and grade level sizes matriculating through schools and feeder patterns.

 Each school begins with an expected student enrollment count for the upcoming year.
-This is an estimated number of students by grade, students who receive special education services, students who are English Learners, and students who are designated “at-risk.”
+This is an estimated number of students by grade, students who receive special education services, students who are Multilingual Learners, and students who are designated “at-risk.”

 Initial Funding Amount